- 7artisans 28mm 1.4 FE-Plus

 There are adapters for other mirrorless systems but most often it doesn’t make much sense to use M-mount lenses on these smaller sensors if you ask me.

 Most rangefinder lenses do not perform as well on a digital camera as on film.
 For a very geeky analysis check out this lensrentals.com article for a short comprehension have a look at our article Rangefinder wide angle lenses on A7 cameras: problems and solutions.

 The most important factor is the filter stack thickness in front of the sensor.
-Leica has minimized the thickness of this sensor so that most lenses perform fine on the Leica M9 or M240.
-Sony uses a much thicker sensor stack with all their a7 series cameras but it can be replaced by a thin one and then the cameras perform arguably as well as the Leicas.
+Leica has minimized the thickness of this sensor so that most lenses perform closer to film on their Leica M10, M9 or M240 series cameras.
+Sony uses a much thicker sensor stack with all their A7/A9/A1 series cameras but it can be replaced by a thin one and then the cameras perform arguably as well as the Leicas.
 For a well done comparison check out Ron Schefflers site.

 In short there are three issues:

 - Corners are “smeared”.
 This usually is caused by increased astigmatism and field curvature which is caused by the filter stack.

-- There is colorshift towards the corners which turns the image magenta or green.
+- There is colorshift towards the corners which turns parts of the image magenta or green (only for wide angle lenses).